partly-cloud/aws-intro-course-module-samples/module-2/module-2-1-ec2-clickops/README.md

 - [AWS Documentation - Run commands on your Amazon EC2 instance at launch](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/user-data.html)

 ### Assumptions
 - It is assumed that you have the default VPC (172.31.0.0/16) present in your AWS account.
+If you do not have this, a VPC with public subnet (with routing to an Internet Gateway) will suffice.

 ### Prerequisites
 - You have credentials for an AWS sandbox account, either through IAM Identity Center (SSO) or an IAM user in the account with username and password.